-Coach 502 was scrapped on February 20, 2012 at the urging of Salt Lake County officials, who wanted to clean up the area and discourage the rising number of uninvited visitors.
+On February 18, 2012, SLG&W Coach 502 was loaded on a truck and moved to a local metal salvage yard to be scrapped.
+The move was at the urging of Salt Lake County officials, who wanted to clean up the area and discourage the rising number of uninvited visitors.
 The adjacent concrete substation was demolished and cleared from the site in April 2012.

 |5.||SLG&W M. C. 3 was built by American Car & Foundry in 1935, order Number 1432 as Seaboard Air Line Railroad 2026, part of a three car order.
 Sold to the Aberdeen & Rockfish, renumbered 106.
 To Salt Lake, Garfield & Western in 1951, number M.C.3; sold in 1963 to California Western; numbered as M-300 and is still in operation, as of November 2016.|